Southwest Electric Cooperative reinforces commitment of guiding principle Concern for Community through the Sharing Success Program.

 “We are excited about this grant opportunity and the good it will do for economic development efforts in our region,” said Kaysinger Executive Director Sheridan Garman-Neeman.
 This funding will be used to develop a Benton County Economic Development website to promote its shovel-ready sites for development and help market local businesses in Benton County.
 “Since taking this position, I have found that the new businesses tend to lack the funding for marketing expertise and a marketing budget.
 Through this grant, I will be able to assist them with those needs,” says Benton County Economic Development Director Jo Ann Lane.
 Lane plans to purchase a little extra space for grand openings in newspapers, assist them with getting listed on Google business, and help with better signage.
 She will also be hosting an online cooperative marketing event where she shows these businesses how to leverage social media and each other’s social media to cross-promote their businesses.

 CoBank is a cooperative bank owned by their borrowers and a mission-based lender focused on agriculture and rural infrastructure businesses in rural America.

-Shown below, Ted Zeugin, manager of Member Services and Communications, making a $5,000 donation to the three area Community Action Agency offices.
+Shown below, Ted Zeugin, manager of Member Services and Communications, and James Ashworth, CEO/general manager making a $10,000 donation to both economic development organizations.